How big is the debt?

 In recent years, interest rates have been at historic lows.
 As they return closer to normal levels, the amount the government spends on interest will rise substantially.
-The Congressional Budget Office projects the interest rate on ten-year Treasury bonds will climb from slightly over 2 percent today to over 4 percent by 2020.
-As a result, interest payments will double to almost $500 billion.
+The Congressional Budget Office projects the interest rate on ten-year Treasury bonds will climb from slightly over 2 percent today to over 4 percent by 2019.
+As a result, interest payments will more than triple from $250 billion in 2016 to more than $800 billion in 2026.
 By 2030, interest will represent over 14 percent of the federal budget and continue to climb.
 This represents money that cannot be spent on other government priorities such as education, national defense, research or infrastructure.

 To whom do we owe the national debt?

-While a majority of U.S. debt is held domestically, a sizable and growing portion is held by foreign investors.
+While a majority of U.S. debt is held domestically, a sizable portion is held by foreign investors.
 Both foreign governments and foreign citizens purchase U.S. debt.